O-01/atlas-blockchain/crypto/README.md

 #### 8. Library
 Write a Makefile that compiles all the previous functions and archives them into a static library for future use.

-The library must be called libhblk_crypto.a, and your Makefile must define a rule for this file.
+The library must be called `libhblk_crypto.a`, and your Makefile must define a rule for this file.
 ```
 alex@~/holbertonschool-blockchain/crypto$ make libhblk_crypto.a
 [...]